Kay3/nm-eval-myappserver/README.md

 - npm install
 - node app.js

-The server will atart and will be listening on port 7000
+The server will start and will be listening on port 7000